 - Space Is Cold: When Wedge is hanging in space with his hand crushed, he's suffering from both blood loss and advancing hypothermia/frostbite.
-Of course, he was out there for some time.
+Of course, he was out there for some time in a pilot suit presumably not designed for extended EVA.
 Long enough for Luke to dress, jump in his X-Wing, and get into orbit, at least.

 - Well Done Daughter Girl: Inverted.
 Leia is visited by her father's spirit.
 She's horrified.
 He wants her forgiveness.
 She won't give it.